What is Anakinra (Kineret®)?

 How do I take it?

-Anakinra is injected under the skin (similar to insulin injections) every two week.
-The injections are 100-mg. each.
 You will be instructed on how to give yourself injections.
+You should inject anakinra in a different site every day.
 You should make sure you have a complete understanding of how to prepare and give the injection, and how to dispose of the empty syringes before beginning this treatment.
 Do not take more or less medicine than ordered.
-THIS MEDICATION MUST BE REFRIGERATED.
-Do not freeze this medicine.

 What else should I know?

-Inform your doctor if you have a history of recurring infections.
-Your physician will do periodic blood tests to check your blood counts.
+Your physician will do periodic blood tests to check your blood counts and monitor for side effects.
 Let your doctor know if you have a latex allergy, (syringes and gloves contain latex products).
 You will be monitored periodically to check the effectiveness of this treatment.
 Your doctor may want to stop Kineret if you develop a serious infection.

 Notify your doctor if you have any signs or symptoms of a serious infection, such as high fever, pneumonia, sinus infection or kidney infection.